Last updated 26 January 2016

 Heroku Connect creates several system tables within the schema:

-Updates received from Salesforce are logged in this table when the Enable Event Log setting is ticked in Settings, Manage Connection.
+Updates received from Salesforce are logged in this table when the event log is enabled.
 The

 _sf_event_logincludes details about the type of change, the time it occurred, the Salesforce ID of the record and a JSON representation of the changes.

 This table stores the unique Salesforce organization ID that Heroku Connect is currently authorized with.

 _trigger_logtable is used to record updates that need to be written to Salesforce.
 Data remains in this table for up to one day allowing you to track updates that are pending, in progress or have already completed.
 If an error occurs while writing to Salesforce it will be logged in this table.

 Once data in the

 _trigger_logtable is older than 7 days it is moved into this archive table where it will be available for up to 31 days.
 Note: the archive is only available for 7 days demo plan.